derossiwang/Mask_RCNN/README.md

        SET PATH=C:\tools\cuda\bin;%PATH%
        ```

 5. Restart the computer.
-Test that GPU Toolkit is ready for tensorflow.
+Test that GPU Toolkit is ready for TensorFlow.

    1. Issue the command `nvcc -V` to verify CUDA and cuDNN installation, you should see the version of your CUDA tools.
        ![Instance Segmentation Sample](assets/cuda_test.JPG)

    2. If you encountered any error, please reinstall again.
-Here are some useful Tutorials to help to install the Tensorflow, CUDA and cuDNN.
+Here are some useful Tutorials to help to install the TensorFlow, CUDA and cuDNN.

        1. [[Useful Configuration Tutorial]](https://tensorflow-object-detection-api-tutorial.readthedocs.io/en/latest/install.html)